 In 2020–21, of the 5 commonly reported principal diagnoses, the highest proportion of contacts involving a patient with an involuntary mental health legal status was seen for patients diagnosed with Schizoaffective disorders (43% involuntary) (Figure CMHC.7).

 Figure CMHC.7: Community mental health care service contacts by mental health legal status, 2020–21

 Two interactive charts.
 A horizontal bar chart comparing the number and proportion of voluntary and involuntary contacts for 5 of the most commonly reported principal diagnoses in 2020–21.
 Schizoaffective disorders (57% voluntary and 43% involuntary); Schizophrenia (63% voluntary and 37% involuntary); Bipolar affective disorders (77% voluntary and 23% involuntary); Reaction to severe stress and adjustment disorders (97% voluntary and 3% involuntary); Depressive episode (97% voluntary and 3% involuntary) (refer to Table CMHC.28).
 2ND figure is a time series stacked vertical bar chart showing community mental health care service contacts by mental health legal status and by state and territory (refer to Table CMHC.27).

-Figure CMHC.7.1 can be found on the MHSA website.
+Figure CMHC.7.1 can be found on the Mental health online report.